manpen/hypergen/README.md

 python3 ../experiments/run_experiments.py
 ```

-In the current setting, the module will record repeatitions for each data point
+In the current setting, the module will record five repetitions for each data point
 and store the results in a "data"-folder in the root of this repository.

-WARNING: We limited the number of nodes produce by NkGen/NkGen-Opt using the
+WARNING: We limited the number of nodes produced by NkGen/NkGen-Opt using the
 MAX_NO_NODES flag in the header of the script to enable experiments on machines
 with (comparably) small main memory.